richard5zx/richard5zx/README.md

 About me:
 - 👋 Hi, My name is Richard
-- 👀 I’m interested in sports, languages and technology
+- 👀 I’m interested in tennis, languages and technology
-- 🤓 Currently attending a BootCamp to polish my skills in Java Web Development, Azure Cloud, Network Engineering and most importantly coding!
+- 🤓 Currently working as a middleware engineer while attending a BootCamp to polish my skills in Java Web Development, Azure Cloud, Network Engineering and most importantly coding!
 - 🌱 I’m an Aerospace Engineering graduate from The University of New South Wales
-- 💞️ I’m interested in web development and software development engineering specifically in aerospace or automobie industry
+- 💞️ I’m interested in web development and software development engineering
 - 📫 How to reach me: richardchao2009@gmail.com

 <!---